 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
-A typical 25-square tear-off lands between three and five tons before underlayment is added.
-How does that translate to a 10-yard?
-The hooklift truck routes containers sized to cap at the weight limit on one pickup, keeping debris inside the haul-out range.
+Roofers know three-tab shingles average 250 pounds per square while architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment is added; how does that translate to a 10-yard?
+The hooklift truck routes smaller loads capped by the container’s weight limit so a single haul stays legal and safe.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition